leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/Startup-time-optimization.md

 });
 ```

-Note that profiling the resources with `cjGetRuntimeResources()` and providing the result to `preloadResources` must be done in separate sessions.
+Note that profiling the resources with [`cjGetRuntimeResources`](/docs/reference/cjGetRuntimeResources) and providing the result to [`preloadResources`](/docs/reference/cheerpjInit#preloadresources) must be done in separate sessions.
 First, profile the application in one session to generate the list of resources.
 Then, in subsequent sessions, pass this list to `cheerpjInit` to enable preloading.

-> You can read more about the `preloadResources` init option [here](/docs/reference/cheerpjInit#preloadresources).

 ## What changes after enabling preloading